abhinavm24/flights/docs/index.md

 Fast Flights now separates concerns across three layers:

-- builders in `fast_flights.query_builder` validate requests without touching the network,
+- builders in `fast_flights_opinionated.query_builder` validate requests without touching the network,
-- integration adapters in `fast_flights.integrations` obtain HTML via a `TransportClient`, and
+- integration adapters in `fast_flights_opinionated.integrations` obtain HTML via a `TransportClient`, and
-- parser components in `fast_flights.parsing` turn HTML into rich `ParsedFlights` results with metadata.
+- parser components in `fast_flights_opinionated.parsing` turn HTML into rich `ParsedFlights` results with metadata.

 See [Architecture Overview](architecture.md) for guidance on adding new providers or extending the pipeline.